zerocracy/zerocracy.github.io/_posts/2019/03/2019-03-30-survival-guide.md

 team to work with them first.
 This [video](https://www.youtube.com/watch?v=w3HwEtFU2wo) explains how boost factor, milestones, and manual assignments can be used for that.

+**Hire QA**.
+We have a special role in Zerocracy, known as Quality Assurance (QA).
+It was invented in order to prevent abuse of our rules of work.
+It is strongly recommended to hire a QA when you start a project.
+You may not see why it's important, but trust us, without QA your project is at a huge risk of losing discipline and money.

+**Keep Recruiting**.
+Even when you think your team is full and you have enough programmers, don't rest assured.
+Hire new people constantly.
+Publish your project on our [board](https://www.0crat.com/board) and announce it in our [Telegram chat](https://t.me/zerocracy).
+The larger the team, the more chances for success your project has.

+**Release Daily**.
+Right after the prototype is ready, make sure your product is being released at least every day.
+Make sure you can release it yourself, without any assistance of the architect.
+Insist that the architect configures the delivery pipeline and give it to your control.